tuantranquang0607/Pacman/README.md

 # Pacman-Project

 On my first venture into game development, I created a unique game using JavaScript, HTML, CSS, and the Dijkstra algorithm.
-This project, guided by a YouTube tutorial, was a perfect blend of simplicity and uniqueness, allowing me to strengthen my JavaScript skills in a familiar environment.
-This exciting journey has sparked my eagerness to continue learning and growing in game development.<br><br>
+This project, guided by a YouTube tutorial, was a perfect blend of simplicity and uniqueness, allowing me to strengthen my JavaScript skills in a familiar environment.<br><br>

 Live Demo: https://tuantranquang0607.github.io/Pacman-Project/<br>
 Source: https://youtu.be/GXlckaGr0Eo?si=sDRkd0VmS34F9A-z <br>